Kenshiro-28/MAGI/README.md

 ## Mission mode

 MAGI features a Mission mode that analyzes your query and generates an enhanced response based on a list of tasks that it automatically solves.
 To enable Mission mode, type the letter **m** and press enter.
-The mission data will be saved in the file **mission.txt**.
+The mission log will be saved in the file **mission_log.txt**.

+You can add useful information in the file **mission_data.txt**.
+This information will only be used if it is related to the current mission.

 ## API key